A Record of Oyster Mushroom Planting by Farmers Green Action Clubs in Fengdu, Chongqing

 Agricultural products are abundant in the countryside, yet their prices in cities are relatively high.
 Why is it that only vendors can make money yet farmers can not?
 The next step of the project is to train farmers on how to sell agricultural products and organize them to sell their own farm produce.
 It would be better to earn a buck than save a penny.
 Such an awareness must be raised among farmers.

-Farmers Green Action Clubs project in Fengdu, Chongqing is funded by Kadoorie Charitable Foundation and is jointly implemented by Chongqing Representative Office of Humana People to People (Switzerland) and Poverty Relief Office of Fengdu County.
+Farmers Green Action Clubs project in Fengdu, Chongqing is jointly implemented by Chongqing Representative Office of Humana People to People (Switzerland) and Poverty Relief Office of Fengdu County.
 The project covers 250 rural households in Luojiachang Village, Sanyuan Town, Fengdu County, Chongqing.
 Through promoting protective tillage measures, constructing impounding reservoir and giving all households access to water, as well as building garbage pools and installing solar energy, this project aims to conserve water and soil, supply sufficient water for residents and animals, and improve local sanitation levels.
 Meanwhile, by setting up Green Action Clubs, an information sharing platform among farmers is built and capacity building activities are arranged.

 The article only represents the author’s opinion, not necessarily the views of the donors.